SiddhantChalke/Hooked-to-React/README.md

 # Hooked-to-React
 ## A guide to use hooks in react functional components

 React hooks are functions that enable functional components to manage state and side effects.
 They were introduced in React 16.8 and have become an integral part of building React applications.
-Here, we'll explore the basic use cases of some of the most commonly used React hooks.
+Here, we'll explore the basic use cases of some of the commonly used React hooks.

 ## 1. useState